Kegbot/kegboard/docs/source/operation.rst

 ------------

 Each flow meter is connected to one of the Arduino's external interrupt pins.
-On a normal Arduino, these are pins 2 and 3.
+(On an Arduino, these are digital pins 2 and 3.)

 Kegboard supports "open collector" flow meters.
 These meters are typically built using hall effect sensors.
 As liquid passes through the meter, a series